Heater Not Turning On in Orange County? 9 Rainy Season Causes & Fast Fixes (Yorba Linda + Anaheim Hills 2025-2026)

 Water drips down the flue or a nearby lightning strike fries it.

-9. Cracked heat exchanger (the one you never want to hear)
+Cracked Heat Exchanger (the one you never want to hear)

 If anyone smells metal or has headaches - shut the system off immediately, open windows, and call us.
 We test for carbon monoxide free every single call.